-Many people use their grill just for grilling hamburgers, chicken or a steak.
+Many people use their charcoal or gas grill just for grilling hamburgers, chicken, or steak.

-With indirect heat you can expand your grilling and even think about smoking your meat.
+With indirect heat grilling, you can expand your grilling and even think about smoking your meat.

 The word indirect gives it away already.
-You are not grilling on top of you burning charcoal but will keep your meat on an other spot on the grill grate where there is no heat underneath it.
+You are not grilling on top of your burning charcoal or gas burner but will keep your meat on another spot on the grill grate where there is no heat underneath it.

-I am no saying that you should always set your grill up for indirect heat, but it has some great advantages over using charcoal all over the grill.
+I am not saying that you should always set your grill up for indirect heat, but it has some great advantages over using charcoal or gas right under your meat.

-When you cook more than one kind of meat like for example hamburger, hotdogs and chicken at the same time they need different cooking time.
-A hotdog is done pretty fast and a hamburger takes a little longer.
-Chicken might not need to much heat to cook.
+When you cook more than one kind of meat like for example hamburgers, hotdogs, and chicken at the same time they need different cooking times.

 Here is where indirect cooking comes in handy.
 You can move your meat from a hot to a cooler spot to cook it slower.